mertkantaroglu/house-rental-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 house Rental <a name="about-project"></a>
+# 📖 House Rental App <a name="about-project"></a>

-This is the Front-end of house Rental App that allows users to reserve a house, add a new house or delete an existing one.
+This is the Front-end of the House Rental App that allows users to reserve a house, add a new house, or delete an existing one.

 ## 🛠 Built With <a name="built-with"></a>